Discover the career path of Maria Shriver, from the first major opportunity to industry-changing achievements.

 On February 3, 2008, Maria Shriver endorsed Senator Barack Obama for the 2008 Democratic presidential nomination at a UCLA rally.

-In February 2008, Maria Shriver launched an ice cream company called "Lovin' Scoopful" with her brother, Tim Shriver, with 25% of the proceeds benefiting the Special Olympics.
+In February 2008, Maria Shriver launched an ice cream company called "Lovin' Scoopful" with her brother, Tim Shriver.
+Twenty-five percent of the proceeds from Lovin' Scoopful benefits the Special Olympics.

 In November 2008, Maria Shriver launched the California Legacy Trails, a web-based multimedia learning tool designed to help students learn California history.

-In May 2009, "The Alzheimer's Project", a four-part documentary series executive produced by Maria Shriver, premiered on HBO.
+In May 2009, "The Alzheimer's Project", a four-part documentary series for which Maria Shriver was the executive producer, premiered on HBO.
+It later earned two Emmy Awards.

-In May 2009, Maria Shriver planted the first edible garden at a state capitol in what once was a flower bed, teaming up with Alice Waters on the project.
+In May 2009, Maria Shriver planted the first edible garden at a state capitol, teaming up with Alice Waters, to distribute the food grown to local food banks.

-In June 2009, Maria Shriver expanded her WE Invest program nationally through a partnership with Kiva, creating the first online peer-to-peer microlending program in the U.S.
+In June 2009, Maria Shriver expanded the WE Invest program nationally through a partnership with Kiva, creating the first online peer-to-peer microlending program in the U.S.

-In October 2009, Maria Shriver launched "The Shriver Report: A Woman's Nation Changes Everything", a national study and comprehensive report in partnership with several organizations.
+In October 2009, Maria Shriver launched "The Shriver Report: A Woman's Nation Changes Everything", a national study and comprehensive report conducted in partnership with several organizations.
+The report revealed that American women make up half of the United States workforce for the first time.

-In March 2010, Maria Shriver held a three-day Community Resources Fair in Fresno and Los Angeles through WE Connect.
+In March 2010, Maria Shriver held a three-day Community Resources Fair in Fresno and Los Angeles through WE Connect, which provided vital programs and free support services.

-In 2010, "The Shriver Report: A Woman's Nation Takes on Alzheimer's", a study by Maria Shriver and the Alzheimer's Association, was published.
-It features writings by public figures.
+In 2010, "The Shriver Report: A Woman's Nation Takes on Alzheimer's" was published.
+It is a study by Maria Shriver and the Alzheimer's Association.

-In 2010, The Women's Conference, led by Maria Shriver, attracted more than 30,000 attendees and 150 world opinion leaders.
+In 2010, The Women's Conference event, under Maria Shriver's leadership, attracted more than 30,000 attendees and 150 world opinion leaders over three full days.

 On April 30, 2013, NBC announced that Maria Shriver would rejoin the network as a special anchor, focusing on issues surrounding the shifting roles of women in American life.

-On October 18, 2013, Maria Shriver returned to the anchor desk on Today, filling in for Savannah Guthrie, for the first time since 1998.
+On October 18, 2013, Maria Shriver returned to the anchor desk on Today, filling in for Savannah Guthrie for the first time since 1998 as co-anchor with Matt Lauer.

 In 2013, "The Shriver Report: A Woman's Nation Changes Everything" was released in partnership with TIME and NBC News.

-In 2014, Maria Shriver published "The Shriver Report: A Woman's Nation Pushes Back from the Brink", a report about women and their children in poverty.
+In 2014, "The Shriver Report: A Woman's Nation Pushes Back from the Brink" was published.
+It is about women and their children in poverty, by Maria Shriver, with editors Olivia Morgan, and Karen Skelton.

 In 2016, Maria Shriver published "Color Your Mind", a coloring book for people with Alzheimer's.